Maine 2016 State Environmental Quality Incentives Program Signup and Application

 Conservation Activity Plans

-Maine NRCS has a new opportunity through the Environmental Quality Incentives Program to help develop Conservation Activity Plans (CAPs).
+Maine NRCS has opportunities through the Environmental Quality Incentives Program to help develop Conservation Activity Plans (CAPs).
 A CAP is a specialized conservation plan prepared specifically for a conservation management unit.
 CAPs are developed by a Technical Service Provider, who is certified by NRCS and placed on an approved list to provide technical assistance to farmers and others for specific conservation programs administered by USDA.
 Applications are accepted on a continuous basis for all plans.
-Applications are accepted on a continuous basis; however, the deadline for EQIP Conservation Activity Plan for 2016 funding consideration is August 14, 2015.
+Applications are accepted on a continuous basis; however, the deadline for EQIP Conservation Activity Plan for 2017 funding consideration is August 19, 2016.

 Irrigation Assistance Available Through EQIP